skwp/dotfiles/README.md

 COMING SOON
 ===
- * Full migration to tpope's pathogen for all plugins
+ * Full migration to tpope's pathogen format (~/.vim/bundle) for all plugins
- * Better isolation of customizations in smaller chunks
+ * Better isolation of customizations in smaller chunks, maybe as plugins
  * Automatic setup script to symlink all dotfiles, or just some selectively

 For more tips and tricks